-The new EU General Data Protection Regulation (GDPR) is expected to apply in the UK from 25 May 2018.
-The detail of its application in the UK will be set out in a new Data Protection Act, which Parliament has yet to agree.
-Applicants should therefore not submit GDPR-related amendments at this time.
+The new EU General Data Protection Regulation (GDPR) came into force in the UK on 25 May 2018.
+The detail of its application in the UK is set out in the new Data Protection Act (2018).

 The Information Commissioner’s Office has published resources for GDPR preparation, but they are not specific to research.
-Preparation guidance for research community is available from the Medical Research Council.
+GDPR resources for the research community are available from the Medical Research Council.

 The HRA has published guidance covering the GDPR